 We will not share any information about you with other organisations or people, except in the following situations:

 Consent – Jenny Poirier may share your information with professionals or others whom you have requested or agreed we should contact.

-Serious harm – Jenny Poirier may share your information with the relevant authorities if we have reason to believe that this may prevent serious harm being caused to you or another person.
+Serious harm – Jenny Poirier may share your information with the relevant authorities such as your GP if we have reason to believe that this may prevent serious harm being caused to you or another person.